|Aktivitets nivå :||Kultur & Tema reiser (standard) - Matreiser|

 This tour starts in Sicily's regional capital, Palermo.
 This busy port city situated on the north-western coast of the island encloses some very interesting and often overlooked attractions.
 There is some fine architecture to be admired, as well as good museums, palazzi and churches.
 It is the city's food scene, colourful local markets and long established food shops, however, that give the city a very original and eccentric character worth discovering. **

 We start our week with a special guided foodie tour through the historic centre of Palermo, ranked amongst the best cities in the world for street food.
 During our walk we wander through carts and kiosks of street vendors, colourful markets and local bakeries whilst trying some of the best local specialities.
-These include arancini (fried rice balls stuffed with meat sauce and cheese), panelle (fried chick peas pancake), and sfincione (Palermo’s traditional pizza) - all absolutely delicious.
-As we walk, our guide will reveal some of the secrets of Sicilian street cuisine and explain the history of the city, while pointing out notable monuments including Quattro Canti, Pretoria Square, the Cathedral and Marina Square.
-In the afternoon we visit Monreale, where we enjoy a guided visit to its extraordinary cathedral, considered the greatest example of Norman architecture in the world.
-Overnight in Palermo. **
+These may vary depending on the season and usually include arancini (fried rice balls stuffed with meat sauce and cheese), panelle (fried chick peas pancake), and sfincione (Palermo’s traditional pizza) - all absolutely delicious.
+As we walk, the local guide will reveal some of the secrets of Sicilian street cuisine and explain the history of the city, while pointing out notable monuments and historic streets such as Piazza San Domenico, Vucciria, Quattro Canti.
+In the afternoon we visit Monreale, where we enjoy a visit to its extraordinary Duomo, considered the greatest example of Norman architecture in the world.
+Overnight in Palermo.

 In the morning we transfer to our next destination, the coastal town of Trapani.
 The local gastronomy in this part of Sicily is strongly influenced by the Arabs, who occupied the area for many centuries until the Normans took over.
 A hands-on cookery course with a local chef will give us the opportunity to learn more about the interesting culinary fusions, while practising (and tasting!) traditional regional recipes.
 In the afternoon we head to the southern town of Marsala, internationally famous for its finest fortified wines.
 A wine tasting will be offered after a tour of one of the best local wineries.
 Overnight in Marsala. **